A bit of religious humor: What is the difference between a Baptist and a Methodist?

-But Lawrence cautioned that some of the fervor for Prohibition came from Protestant leaders, including Methodists, using the specter of rising Catholic immigration to help muster support.
+But Lawrence cautioned that some of the fervor for Prohibition came with a dark undertone.
+Some Protestant leaders, including Methodists, used the specter of rising Catholic immigration to help muster support.

-Methodists didn’t immediately toast the 21st amendment’s health.
-As late as a Methodist Church survey in 1959, 56.8 percent of U.S. congregants said they believed Christians should totally abstain from alcoholic beverages.
+Methodists didn’t immediately toast the 21st Amendment’s health.
+As late as 1959, a Methodist Church survey found that 56.8 percent of U.S. congregants said Christians should totally abstain from alcoholic beverages.

-By the 1960s, Methodist attitudes toward drinking were starting to moderate.
+In the 1960s, Methodist attitudes toward drinking started to moderate.